stianwe/PowerOfficeGoV2/docs/apis/ClientBankAccountsApi.md

             config.BasePath = "http://localhost:8080";
             var apiInstance = new ClientBankAccountsApi(config);
             var bankAccountNumbers = 67774073962, 83529195381;  // string | Filter by client bank account number.
 Search string should be separated by comma.
-If filter string is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTime | Filter by the client bank account created timestamp property.
+If filter string is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTimeOffset | Filter by the client bank account created timestamp property.
 This filtering will return all client bank accounts with a created timestamp greater than the timestamp provided.
 Can be used when polling for new entries from Go.
-Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTime | Filter by the client bank account last changed timestamp property.
+Timestamp not inclusive. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTimeOffset | Filter by the client bank account last changed timestamp property.
 This filtering will return all client bank accounts with a last changed timestamp greater than the timestamp provided.
 Timestamp not inclusive. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)

             try